guebe/ACSC2024/fsvm2/README.md

 +    seek(reg5) if reg6 < reg7
 ```

-Most of it was reversed using the decompiler ghidra.
+Most of it was reversed using ghidra on the interpret() function:
 ![interpret function decompiled](ghidra.png)

-My plan was to start the vm and use strace to check filesystem access, but the
+My plan was to start the vm and use strace to check filesystem access, but see
-provided vm failed.
+what happened:

 ```console
 $ ./vm